tangly-team/tangly-os/src/site/website/readme.md

 ## Attachments

-For the attachments feature we added
+For the attachment feature we added:

 - docsy/assets/scss/shortcodes.scss
 - docsy/assets/scss/main.scss _added import of the shortcodes.scss styling